ASU-EGR304-2025-F-207/Website-update-attempt/docs/Appendix/App-Team-Org.md

 1. Each class, we will meet in person to discuss changes and activities for that day and/or week.
 The default method of remote communication is text for any needs, help, comments, etc.

 2. If direct communication with the professor is required, the entire group will be present.
-If only one person needs to speak to the professor, Gael Chavez will be the group's spokesperson and responsible for informing them of the discussion.
+If only one person needs to speak to the professor, The Meeting leader will be the group's spokesperson and responsible for informing the other team members of the discussion.

 ## Meeting Schedule